Skip to main content

 The earlier text's tone is comic; the later text's tone is grave.
 The same material has been re-pitched.

-What is cataloguing?
+What is imbalanced treatment?

 Show answer